-A secondary case-control analysis nested within a previously conducted clinical trial examined the effect of cancer-related fatigue on the mobility performance of 28 cancer survivors with CIPN of various severities.
-Daily physical activity over a 48 hour period was recorded by PAMSys (BioSensics LLC), a tri-axial accelerometer that was worn by patients as a pendant.
-PAMSys detected a significant deterioration in mobility performance in terms of increased sedentary activities and cumulative sedentary postures, and decreased locomotion activities, in patients with vs without cancer-related fatigue, thoroughly suggesting that this system may be considered to assess CIPN severity.
+A secondary case-control analysis nested within a previously conducted clinical trial examined the effect of cancer-related fatigue on mobility performance of 28 cancer survivors with CIPN of various severities [36].
+Daily physical activity over a 48-hour period was recorded by PAMSys[TM] (BioSensics LLC, MA, USA), a triaxial accelerometer that was worn by patients as a pendant.
+PAMSys[TM] detected a significant deterioration in mobility performance in terms of increased sedentary activities and cumulative sedentary postures, and decreased locomotion activities, in patients with vs. without cancer-related fatigue, thoroughly suggesting that this system may be considered to assess CIPN severity.

-A pilot, single-blind, randomized controlled trial, tested the efficacy of a 4-week interactive motor adaptation balance training program based on wearable inertial sensors (LEGSys and BalanSens, Biosensics LLC) over shanks, thighs, and lower back, for improving balance in older cancer survivors with moderate-to-severe CIPN.37 Wearable sensors were used both for providing real-time feedback during balance training and for assessing balance and gait as outcome measures to explore the effects of the proposed intervention, and a significantly greater improvement in postural control was reported for active intervention than standard care.
+A pilot, single-blind, randomized controlled trial, tested the efficacy of a 4-week interactive motor adaptation balance training program based on wearable inertial sensors (LEGSys[TM] and BalanSens[TM], Biosensics LLC, Watertown, MA, USA) over shanks, thighs, and lower back, for improving balance in older cancer survivors with moderate-to-severe CIPN [37].
+Wearable sensors were used both for providing real-time feedback during balance training and for assessing balance and gait as outcome measures to explore the effects of the proposed intervention and a significantly greater improvement of postural control was reported for active intervention than standard care.